 You can pick out where instruments are within the soundstage with the ATH-CKS5TW displaying a fair sense of organisation, even if their smooth character does zap a bit of energy.
 While some songs can soar with a sense of scale, there isn’t quite that same sense of excitement.

-However, the spec sheet of the ATH-CKS5TW puts them in the same area as the Cambridge Audio Melomania 1, and the latter can be had for cheaper and tonally strike a better balance.
+The spec sheet of the ATH-CKS5TW puts them in the same area as the Cambridge Audio Melomania 1, and the latter strike a better tonal balance.